 The basic flow, or the main success scenario, outlines the steps where everything works perfectly as intended with no exceptions or mistakes.
 This frequently serves as a starting point when developing various features.

 A basic flow for a healthcare app would be a patient scheduling an appointment, getting confirmation, and receiving reminders.
-For a finance app, it would be — a customer successfully logs in, transfers funds, and gets a transaction receipt.
+For a finance app, it would include a customer successfully logging in, transferring funds, and receiving a transaction receipt.

 Knowing how a typical scenario operates can help write accurate code and develop alternative flows.